klml/ptarp/README.md

 This does not (yet) support:

-* geolocation: use old-plain-adress with postal codes, or lets create a finer and dynamical domain based postal code system
 * versioning of travellog: like IP, I dont care where my packet was, only where it is, and where to go.
-Trackin and Tracing should be on another layer.
+Tracking and Tracing should be on another layer.
 * time to live? could be useful to avoid ghost shipments
 * trusting: could be useful to request trust
 * routing: every hop shold do its own routing